na-na-hi/renget/archive/chrprompt2.md

 How many of the doors around the guild have handles or doorknobs, if any?
 >Kiyo-Anon: I know there are doors in the basement that have handles because they're kept locked.
 Most other doors, I'd imagine, just swing open either way.

+Do you see yourself in the characters you write?
+(Are they self-inserts, inspired by people you've met, or a completely made up personality?)

+>IV-Anon: Gross exaggerations of different parts of my personality with a unique individual born out of them based on people I've known, seen in comics, cartoons, and video games.
+For example, Error is based on horribly negative self-portrayals of my past mental health, and I try to avoid it getting too real with the surreal nature of him being a robotic Pokemon.
+Turk is a self-parody of a cringey OC I made when I was younger that I've based on early 2000's era deviant art nonsense.
+He's just an expy of that whole teenage Invader Zim/Hot Topic young internet I still have a soft spot for.
+As of writing this I'm couching those characters to write something less self-deprecating and more passion driven, which is what the Zangoose character's going to aim toward.